Tyrunn Walker: Los Angeles Rams

 On March 23, 2017, Walker signed with the Los Angeles Rams.
-He was released on June 22, 2017, but re-signed with the Rams on August 23, 2017.
-During the 2017 season, Walker played in 16 games, starting four, and recorded 22 tackles, four passes defensed, one forced fumble, one fumble recovery, and one sack as the Rams made the playoffs.
+He was released on June 22, but re-signed with the Rams on August 23.
+During the regular season, Walker played in 16 games, starting four, and recorded 22 tackles, four passes defensed, one forced fumble, one fumble recovery, and one sack as the Rams made the playoffs.
 Walker recorded three tackles in the Rams' wild-card round game as they lost to the Atlanta Falcons by a score of 26-13.

 Buffalo Bills

 On August 12, 2018, Walker was signed by the Buffalo Bills.
-He was released on September 1, 2018.
+He was released by the Bills on September 1.

 New Orleans Saints (second stint)

 On January 15, 2019, Walker was signed by the New Orleans Saints after defensive tackle Sheldon Rankins was injured during a playoff game against the Philadelphia Eagles.
-He was listed as inactive for their next game, a loss to the Rams in the NFC Championship Game.
+He was listed as inactive for their next game, a loss to the Los Angeles Rams in the NFC Championship Game.